carteakey/microhms/README.md

 ### Deployment

-This can be deployed to heroku easily using the existing procfile
+This can be deployed to heroku easily using the existing procfile.

 ```bash
 heroku git:remote -a yourappname